tigera-solutions/cc-eks-egress-gw/README.md

 15. Create a test host to see the details of the packets received outside the EKS cluster.

-    Retrieve the `subnet-id` of the public subnet created by the EKS to be used in your test host.
+    Retrieve the `subnet-id` of the public subnet with cidr block `192.168.0.0/25` created by the EKS to be used in your test host.

     ```bash
     HOSTSUBNETID=$(aws ec2 describe-subnets \